benizar/benizar.github.io/_posts/2020-05-08-using-obs-studio-with-v4l2-for-making-my-videoconferences-more-appealing.md

 - And for a more professional use:

-    - **Teams** for Linux, with paid account from my University.
+    - **Teams** for Linux, with a paid account from my University.
 Webcam was not working with the desktop app, so now I'm working from Chrome web browser.
     - **Zoom** client for Linux version 3.5 (specifically 3.5.361976.0301), with a paid account from a conference I'm attending.

 In this post I'm explaining how I'm working with OBS-studio as a virtual webcam.
 This way I'm able to use the same configurations, scenes and shortcuts I have created for my videotutorials.